 Regular sweet corn is best eaten fresh from the garden and does not store well.
 It’s a great option for seasonal calories, but an ambitious gardener might consider growing shelling corn.
 Dry it on the cob, then remove the kernels to grind your own cornmeal for wintertime.

 A medium ear of corn has about 77 calories.

-One of America’s favorite high calorie vegetables, potatoes are easy to grow and will do well in a large container, too.
+One of America’s favorite staple crops, potatoes are easy to grow and will do well in a large container, too.
 Once the plants are well established, you can carefully dig in and harvest tiny “new potatoes” for summertime meals.
 When the leaves start to die off later in the season, you’ll dig up the entire plant to harvest the full-sized potatoes.
 Be sure to include some Russet potatoes in your plan; these will keep through the winter.

 In the right conditions, sweet potatoes are tremendously easy to grow.
 These high calorie root vegetables take up a fair amount of space as they vine across the ground and they need a lengthy growing season, but if you can get them in the ground early enough, even many cold region gardeners can have success with sweet potatoes.